Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 Check Hotel Possibilities near Chapultepec Park now

 ✅ Yes.
-I’ll start here with an emphatic yes.
 I have never once felt unsafe in Chapultepec.
-I’ve been with my family, with just my kids and alone and I’ve never once felt unsafe in this magnificent park.
+I’ve been with my family, with just my kids, with friends, and alone and I’ve never once felt unsafe in this magnificent park.
 The areas of Chapultepec that you’re likely to ever explore are bordered by some of Mexico City’s most upmarket and safe areas.

 ❌ I wouldn’t recommend walking through any park, anywhere in the world, after dark particularly if you’re alone.